 A number of quantitative and qualitative measurement instruments, most specifically designed for the UESC in collaboration with Project STAR, will be used to assess and monitor the activities and impact of the project (see performance measure sheets for details).
 All operating sites will be trained in the use of the instruments and will collect and analyze data on a regular basis.
 Operating sites will be required to enter data into WBRS on a quarterly basis.
-The Parent Organization will be responsible conducted for all parent involvement activities sponsored by the UESC and this information will be used to guide future events and determine parent satisfaction.
+The Parent Organization will be responsible for reviewing and aggregating this data across sites.
+The Parent Organization will share the results of the data collection with the operating sites on a regular basis and use the information, in collaboration with the sites, for continuous program improvement.
+WBRS generated Progress Reports will be written twice during the program year by each of the operating sites.
+Again, information from the Progress Reports will be used to inform mid-year corrections and to celebrate successes.
+Lastly, in an effort to track progress over the life of the project and to determine impact, we will consult with Project STAR and investigate hiring a consultant to help design and conduct an independent evaluation of the UESC b) Plans for identifying issues, gathering feedback, and providing feedback